George Monck, 1st Duke of Albemarle, 1608-1670

 Prisoner of Parliament

 In September 1643, Ormond negotiated a one-year armistice with the Confederates, which freed the King's forces in Ireland for service against Parliament in the English Civil War.
 Monck refused to take the oath of loyalty to the King that Ormond imposed upon his officers.
-Amid suspicions that he might defect to Parliament, Monck was sent in custody to England.
+Amid suspicions that he might defect to Parliament, Monck was sent in custody to Bristol.
 At a personal audience with King Charles at Oxford, Monck justified himself and persuaded the King of his loyalty.
-He rejoined the troops that had come over from Ireland at the siege of Nantwich under the command of Lord Byron but was taken prisoner when Sir Thomas Fairfax defeated Byron in January 1644.
+He was commissioned to raise and command a new foot regiment to serve alongside the regiments returning from Ireland.
+On his way to Chester, Monck volunteered to fight at the siege of Nantwich under the command of Lord Byron.
+He was taken prisoner when Sir Thomas Fairfax defeated Byron at the battle of Nantwich in January 1644.

 Having undertaken to serve the King, Monck refused to change sides and was imprisoned in the Tower of London, where he remained until the end of the First Civil War, sustained by money from his elder brother Thomas who had inherited the family estate.
 During his imprisonment Monck met his future wife, Anne Clarges, who was reputedly working as a seamstress.
 They married in 1653.
 Monck also wrote his military manual, Observations upon Political and Military Affairs, while he was a prisoner; it was published posthumously in 1671.